interrupt-software/vault-transit/README.md

 ---

-## Purpose
+## Basic demonstration

-The motivation for this exercise is to demonstrate practical, simplified examples of how to use an external, high-entropy data key generated with the Vault Transit Secrets Engine.
-There is a distinction in using Transit backends for Encrypt-as-a-Service and localized, client-side or server-side crypto operations.
-The instrumentation of Transit provides consumers with a unique key to fullfil operations on demmand.
+Please review the assets.
 The main assets to consider in this exercise are:

 * **[e_aes_mode_cbc](source/e_aes_mode_cbc.py)**: Standalone encryption module that uses a Transit data key.
 This example applies AES.MODE_CBC encrytion and generates metadata.
 The `e` stands for `encryption`.